 For further information on your coverage, contact the UA Local 170 Health & Wellness Plan administration office direct at (604) 526-3434 or toll-free 1-800-665-6808.
-A member of the staff will be pleased to provide you with the necessary information to explain how these provisions apply to your personal situation.
+A H&W Office Staff will be pleased to provide you with the necessary information to explain how these provisions apply to your personal situation.